Sabina Matos

-Sabina Matos (born February 13, 1974) is a Dominican-American politician serving as the 70th lieutenant governor of Rhode Island.
-Sabina Matos is the first Latina and Black Woman lieutenant governor and the first Dominican-American elected to state-wide office in the United States.
+Sabina Matos (born February 13, 1974) is an American politician serving as the 70th lieutenant governor of Rhode Island.
+Sabina Matos is the first Dominican American elected to statewide office in the United States.
+Matos also holds the distinction of being the first Black statewide officeholder in Rhode Island.

 A member of the Democratic Party, she previously represented Ward 15 in the Providence City Council and served as Council President.
+In 2023, she ran unsuccessfully in the special election for Rhode Island's 1st congressional district, being eliminated in the Democratic primary.